Website Translation and Localization: Misconceptions

 Where to Start?

-Getting your website translated can seem like an intimidating prospect, full of questions and tasks that you are not familiar with.
+Getting your website translated can seem like an intimidating prospect, filled with questions and tasks that you are unfamiliar with.
 Or it may seem like a breeze; you just hand the translation company your URL and tell them what target language you want, right?
+Not that simple.

-Today we’re going to detail how the truth about quoting a website translation project is neither of those situations.
-It’s not so simple as sending a URL, but it doesn’t have to be tedious either.
-You will need to work with the translation agency to get a quote, but at the same time, they will advise you on options and recommendations to follow, and what you need to get an accurate website translation quote.
+Below, we will detail how quoting a website translation project is neither of those situations.
+It’s not as simple as sending a URL, but it doesn’t have to be complex either if the language provider has the necessary information.
+You will need to discuss your needs, goals, and scope of translation with the translation agency so they can assess your project and provide a quote tailored to your requirements and expectations.
+During the needs assessments, they will also advise you on options and recommendations to follow, as well as what you need to provide to obtain an accurate website translation quote.

-JR Language is a translation company that believes in educating current and prospective clients to make the website translation quoting process easier and smooth.
-Whether you need a budgetary estimate or a firm quote, we will work with you during the assessment process to produce a proposal in line with your requirements.
+JR Language is a translation company that believes in educating current and prospective clients to make the website translation quoting process more manageable and smoother.
+Whether you require a budgetary estimate or a firm quote, we will work closely with you throughout the assessment process to produce a proposal tailored to your company’s specific requirements.

-We aim first to understand your needs and goals, including limitations in budget and previous experience developing multilingual content to plan for a successful website translation
+We aim first to understand your needs and goals, including any budget limitations and previous experience with developing multilingual content, to plan a successful website translation project.

 It takes time and effort to produce a fine multilingual website that reads and appears as if it was first written in the target language.
-Every business owner deserves top-tier translation services, and they can give themselves and the translation company a boost with the right preparations.
+Every business owner deserves top-tier translation services; however, proper planning and an adequate exchange of information are the key to success.

-Let’s go through what the client needs and what the translators need.
+Let’s review what the client needs and what the translators require.
 We’ll expose some misconceptions and replace them with good advice.

 A website localization project takes time for evaluation and planning.
 After all the decisions are made, you need time for the actual creation of the multilingual site.
 That includes the translation of content and the implementation of that new content on the multilingual site.